Preventing Altitude Sickness when Climbing Kilimanjaro

 There are several climb routes up Kilimanjaro, and there is a huge number of operators.
 A Kilimanjaro climb is expensive, so it’s tempting to look for the cheapest deal.

-The (admittedly highly unreliable) statistics from the registration books at Mount Kilimanjaro National Park indicate that of all climbers on five day routes, only little over a quarter reach the summit!
+Records from the registration books at Mt.
+Kilimanjaro, which is admittedly highly unreliable, indicate that of all climbers on five-day routes, only little over a quarter reach the summit!

-All the five day routes offer an opportunity to add an extra day for acclimatization.
-Do spend the money on that extra day!
+All the five-day routes offer an opportunity to add an extra day for acclimatization.
+Do spend the money on that extra day so that you can get to the top!

 If you want to increase your chances of reaching the summit further, consider choosing one of the longer routes.